 - For anxiety:

-- Older Adults—At first, 10 milligrams (mg) three times per day.
+- Older adults—At first, 10 mg 3 times a day.
 Your doctor may increase your dose if needed.

 - For alcohol withdrawal: